pranjaliseth/CMPE-257-Project/Project_dir/paper/paper.md

 </figure> -->
 <img src="images/len_rating.jpeg" alt="len" height="400" width="1000"/>

-The most frequently used words gives us a overview of what words effect the reviews positively or negatively.
+The most frequently used words gives us an overview of what words effect the reviews positively or negatively.
 The plot is shown in Fig 3 below.

 <!-- <figure style='width:90%'>
 ![](images/Fre_words.png )